 When the clusters are well separated even highly nonlinearly (nonconvex), the CEF Index has not trouble identifying strong cluster separation points.
-The calculation requires only one pass through the data points and it is possible to obtain a good indication about the number of clusters.
+The calculation requires only one pass through the data points and it is possible to calculate a good measure about the cluster groups.
 On the other hand, overlapping features are reducing the separation since no assumptions are done about any model or distribution.
 Another concern is that the initial and ending conditions of the plot shows noisy output because of the reduction of points in one cluster.
 It is wise to assume that outliers will create a similar problem.
 Extra calculations are needed to compensate the reduction.

-6. CONCLUSIONS
+6. CONCLUSION

-In this paper an algorithm is proposed to find information about the possible number of clusters in a dataset.
-The present algorithms are trying to find the number of clusters by running a given clustering algorithm by changing the cluster number from 2 up to the maximum number of points in the dataset.
+In this paper an algorithm is developed to find information about the cluster groups in a dataset.
+The present algorithms are trying to find the number of clusters by running a given clustering algorithm by changing the cluster value from a predefined minimum number up to a maximum number.
 During the calculation different metrics are used to measure the validity of the clusters generated.
 Running the algorithms repeatedly by changing the assumed number of clusters is a time consuming task.
 The proposed algorithm is going through the dataset only once without assuming any number of clusters.
 The nonlinearly weighted CEF distance functions shows a strong separation at cluster boundaries and by counting the minimum peaks, it is possible to get a very reliable information about the possible number of clusters in any dataset.